-Our water is then reticulated through some 470kms of pipe.
+Our water is then reticulated through some 481kms of pipe.

-The council's ongoing cleaning maintenance schedule, operated on a five-yearly cycle, flushes out the city's water mains, removing brown algae that would otherwise continue to build up in the network.
-The programme, manned by council staff, targets 20 percent of the city's mains each year.
+The council's ongoing cleaning maintenance schedule, operated on a five-yearly cycle, flushes out the city's water mains, removing (harmless) biofilm that would otherwise continue to build up in the network.
+In the past, we've targeted 20 percent of the city's mains each year.
 However, the brown water issues some in the city have experienced since we since we began chlorination in May 2017 have meant we'll be doing more of the network in 2018.

 The straightforward procedure involves minimal disruption to the water supply.
 A foam swab, called a "pig", is forced through the main, scouring it clean as water pressure propels it along to a predetermined exit point - another hydrant generally located several thousand metres further along the road.

 Staff shut valves to feeder mains to control the direction taken by the pig.
 Travelling through the main at roughly the pace of a brisk walk, it emerges covered in sludge.
 The pig is then discarded.

 Sixty to seventy percent of Napier and Bay View's pipes are asbestos cement, and diameter ranges from 75mm to 200mm.
 Pigs come in a variety of sizes.
 The diameter selected for cleaning a main is always larger than the pipe diameter - compressing the pig helps the cleaning action.

 No cleaning agent is involved in the process.
 Then it is coated in a bactericidal grease to ease its entry to the hydrant.
 Before the water is discharged into the stormwater network, it is dechlorinated (using dechlorination mats) to ensure minimum environmental impact.